mozilla-ai/lm-buddy/README.md

 lm_buddy run lm-harness --config lm_harness_config.yaml
 ```

 See the `examples/configs` folder for examples of the configuration structure.
-For a full end-to-end interactive workflow running from within `lm-buddy`, see the sample notebooks.
+For a full end-to-end interactive workflow for using the package, see the example notebooks.

 ## Workflow